-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- The California Four Wheel Drive Association (Cal4Wheel) has submitted a public comment letter to the U.S. Department of Agriculture regarding the proposed Environmental Assessment for Post-Fire Recovery Actions on National Forest System Lands.
 This proposal is set to impact 15.5 million acres of public land managed by the U.S. Forest Service across California and beyond, directly affecting the recreational activities of countless individuals and families.

-In its letter, Ca more ST
+In its letter, Cal4Wheel emphasized the importance of preserving pu more ST

 Cascade Forest Conservancy Raise Concerns Over Post-Fire Recovery Actions (10)